Today is a popular day in team history for lefty relievers, plus we also have a player who took part in the first game in franchise history.

 Green made the Opening Day roster for the Pirates in 1959, though he didn’t last long before being sent down to Columbus of the Triple-A International League after just two relief appearances.
 He had a 3.46 ERA in 78 innings for Columbus that year.
 He ended up returning to the Pirates for the final two months of the 1959 season, pitching 17 big league games that year, while posting a 3.17 ERA in 37.1 innings.
 The World Series winning 1960 season ended up being his only full season in the majors.
 He went 8-4, 3.21 in 45 relief appearances, throwing 70 innings, while picking up three saves.
 Green got hit hard in the World Series, allowing ten runs in four innings.
 He struggled with the Pirates in 1961 before getting sent to the minors on June 29th after putting up a 4.79 ERA in 20.2 innings.
 He was eventually was put on waivers, where the Washington Senators picked him up on September 25, 1961.
 In between, he went 7-3, 4.77 in 66 innings for Columbus.
 Green threw five early season games for Washington in 1962, before spending the rest of his time in the minors prior to his May 1963 release.
 He gave up six runs over seven innings during his brief time with the Senators, then split the rest of the season, 79 innings over 36 games, between Jacksonville and Syracuse of the International League.

-In 1963, Green made five appearances for Toronto of the International League before being released.
-He re-signed a short time later with the Pirates and finished the year back in Columbus, where he made another 29 appearances.
+Green made five appearances for Toronto of the International League in 1963 before being released.
+He re-signed a short time later with the Pirates, then finished the year back in Columbus, where he made another 29 appearances.
 He had one more big league chance left in him.
 Green pitched well in eight early season appearances during the 1964 season with the Pirates, allowing one run and no walks in 7.1 innings, but he was still sent back to the minors in June.
 He ended up pitching in the Pirates system until the end of the 1965 season, which was his last year in pro ball.
 Green finished off the 1964 season with Columbus, going 7-9, 4.28 in 120 innings over ten starts and 26 relief appearances.
 In 1965, he went 1-4, 4.66 in 87 innings, pitching mostly in relief.
 He went 98-88 in 12 minor league seasons.
 With the Pirates, he had a 9-6, 3.33 record in 135.1 innings over 83 appearances (one start).
 His son Gary Green played five seasons in the majors and he managed five years (2006-10) in the Pirates minor league system.
 He’s been a coach in the Pirates system since 2011.

 Don Williams, pitcher for the 1958-59 Pirates.
 He was signed by the Pirates as an amateur free agent in 1953, but after pitching 30 innings for Charleston of the Class-A South Atlantic League, he missed two full seasons to military service.
 Williams was a twin, and he was signed on the same exact day by the Pirates (June 18, 1953) as his brother Deward, who was also a pitcher.
 Don graduated from the University of Tennessee, where he had a 6-2 record in 1953.
 The twins were scouted by three scouts of the Pirates, including Frank Rickey (the brother of GM Branch Rickey) and Billy Meyer, whose number is retired by the Pirates.
 Don Williams was out of the military by June of 1955, but didn’t pitch that season due to a back injury.
 He pitched well for Lincoln of the Class-A Western League when he returned in 1956, going 11-8, 3.39, with 102 strikeouts in 122 innings, but he still returned to Lincoln for the next season.
 Williams went 15-6, 2.98 in 1957, pitching 142 innings over his 60 relief appearances, while racking up 135 strikeouts.
 He went to Spring Training with the Pirates in 1958 and got cut just three days before Opening Day.
 He was assigned to Triple-A Salt Lake City of the Pacific Coast League on April 12, 1958 and had a strong season, going 8-5, 2.62 in 103 innings over 43 games, which earned him a call-up to the Pirates on September 8th.
 He pitched twice in relief for Pittsburgh over the final three weeks, allowing three runs over four innings of work.